Whenever you browse the web – even if you’re in Incognito mode in your browser – someone is tracking you.

 Use the Tor Browser

-If you are completely serious about browsing the web without being tracked, you should definitely take a closer look at the Tor Browser.
+If you are completely serious about browsing the web without any third parties tracking you, you should definitely take a closer look at the Tor Browser.

 The browser makes use of the Tor (“The Onion Router”) network to anonymize your web browsing by connecting to the internet in a way that encrypts your connection, while also bouncing it around the internet via a series of relays run by volunteers all around the world.

 Onion routing is so named due to its implementation of encryption in the application layer of a communication protocol stack, which is basically nested much like the layers of an onion.
-Tor encrypts the data multiple times and sends it via a series randomly-selected Tor relays.
+Tor encrypts the data multiple times and sends it via a series of randomly selected Tor relays.

 Each Tor relay handles the task of decrypting one layer of encryption and then passes the data on to the next relay.
 When the data reaches the final relay, it decrypts the innermost layer of encryption and sends the original data without revealing the source IP address.

 The Tor Browser prevents anyone from tracking your internet connection, thereby learning your location, or from learning what websites you visit.
-The browser has been used to great effect by journalists and activists who are located in countries where all internet traffic is tightly monitored.
+Journalists and activists who are located in countries where all internet traffic is tightly monitored have used the browser to great effect.

 As an example, look at my IP address as seen on whatismyip.com in both my usual daily driver Chrome (left) and then in the Tor Browser (right).